ricsanfre/pi-cluster/docs/_docs/sso.md

     The following environment variables are configured

-    -   `KEYCLOAK_URL`: Endpoint where keycloak service is accesible
+    -   `KEYCLOAK_URL`: Endpoint where keycloak service is accessible
     -   `IMPORT_VARSIBSTITUTION_ENABLED`: So variables defined within json configuration files can be substituted before importing the files
     -   `IMPORT_PATH`: Path where the config files to be imported are located.
 Pointing to ConfigMap mount point.